What You Need To Know When Commissioning a Portrait Painting

 Naturally, commissioning a portrait painting would be something we wouldn't consider to do often, and perhaps once in a lifetime.

 Therefore, making the right decision today will be what we and our future generations will treasure and live with tomorrow.
-Please allow me to share with you my professional knowledge based on the philosophy and professional approach of the Masters of Portraiture, such as Ilya Repin, John Singer Sargent and Valentin Serov, as well as my Academic education and my experience in portraiture; particularly in painting portraits for commission.
+Please allow me to share with you my professional knowledge and expertise based on the philosophy and professional approach of the Masters of Portraiture, such as Ilya Repin, John Singer Sargent and Valentin Serov, as well as my own highest Academic art education and life-time experience in portraiture; particularly in painting portraits for commission.

 by Ilya Repin